Skip to main content

 To view the document in full-screen in the interactive PDF viewer above, select the bracket icon at the bottom-right side the toolbar to enable full-screen.

-If you are having trouble viewing the document in the interactive PDF viewer, you may also download the documents below.
+If you are having trouble viewing the document in the interactive PDF viewer, you may also download the Forster Foreshore Plan of Management.

 The draft plan allows Council to lease, licence and hire the crown land and any facilities and buildings on the land.
 It also states where Council can develop and build on community land.